Hikmat344/ML/Modern_Python/Readme.md

 2. **Code Snippets:** Explore concise and impactful Python code snippets that demonstrate the application of modern concepts.
 Witness firsthand how these snippets can enhance your coding efficiency and understanding of Python's capabilities.

-3. **Best Practices:** Learn about the best practices that will guide you towards writing clean, efficient, and Pythonic code.
+3. **Best Practices:** Learn about the best practices that will guide you toward writing clean, efficient, and Pythonic code.
 Let's embody the Zen of Python together!

 ## How to Get Started